LukasMurdock/LukasMurdock.github.io/_posts/2021-05-06-starting-web-development.md

 Note: Git uses a `.gitignore` file to specify files and directories that Git should ignore.

+At the very least, you should create a `.gitignore` with the following in it:

+{% highlight config %}
+# .gitignore

+node_modules
+{% endhighlight %}

 ## IDE (VS Code)

 [Here are some helpful shortcuts](https://dev.to/simonpaix/10-useful-vs-code-shortcuts-you-should-know-42m) that are good to know.